Dimers and analytic torsion I: Planar graphs

-The finite difference lead us to think of $K_\alpha$ as a finite difference version of (simultaneously) $\dbar+\alpha$ and the adjoint operator $\partial-\bar\alpha$.
-To construct a kernel $\rS_\alpha$ inverting $K_\alpha$, we are going to construct an approximate kernel $\tilde\rS_\alpha$ using at large scale inverting kernels for these continuous Cauchy-Riemann operators, at small scale ($|b-w|\ll1$) discrete holomorphic functions; and finally control the error between $\tilde\rS_\alpha$ and $\rS_\alpha$.
+The finite difference approximation \eqref{eq:findiffpert} leads us to think of $K_\alpha$ as a finite difference version of (simultaneously) $\dbar+\alpha$ and the adjoint operator $\partial-\bar\alpha$.
+In order to construct a kernel $\rS_\alpha$ inverting $K_\alpha$, we are going to construct an approximate kernel $\tilde\rS_\alpha$ using at large scale inverting kernels for these continuous Cauchy-Riemann operators, and at small scale ($|b-w|\ll1$) ``standard" discrete holomorphic functions; and finally control the error between $\tilde\rS_\alpha$ and $\rS_\alpha$.

 We have $\alpha=\dbar g$.
 Thus $\dbar+\alpha=e^{-g}(\dbar)e^{g}$, and consequently